US, Russia divided on Venezuela after talks in Rome

 “We have warned the U.S. against that reckless approach,” Ryabkov said in remarks that were carried by the state Tass and RIA Novosti news agencies.

-Abrams insisted the U.S. will continue to keep its options open but said it has chosen the path of putting political, financial and diplomatic pressure on Maduro’s regime.
+Abrams insisted the U.S. will continue to keep its options open, but said it has chosen the path of putting political, financial and diplomatic pressure on Maduro’s regime.

-Earlier, Abrams met government officials from Italy — one of four European Union countries that have not backed Guaido as Venezuela’s interim president — and paid a visit to the Vatican.
-He noted that the Catholic Church enjoys respect and credibility in Venezuela but said it’s unclear what role if any the Vatican could play in its political crisis.
+Earlier, Abrams met with government officials from Italy — one of four European Union countries that have not backed Guaido as Venezuela’s interim president — and paid a visit to the Vatican.
+He noted that the Catholic Church enjoys respect and credibility in Venezuela, but said it’s unclear what role if any the Vatican could play in its political crisis.

 Pope Francis has reportedly written to Maduro indicating conditions aren’t ripe for the Vatican to step in and help mediate.